Before we had our first son I was terrified on how much it was going to increase our monthly expenses.

 Many companies offer rewards programs, but not as many people participate in them.
 Sign up for them where ever possible, and keep tabs of your points.
 Our first test with this was an Amazon credit card that gave us real money that we could use on Amazon.com.
 We let that accumulate until we actually needed something for the home which was great.

-I recently signed up for a Southwest rewards card and look forward to booking my first free flight soon.
-If you’re interested in using rewards points for travel, check out guest post on my blog that showed how you could get a family of 5 for free to Hawaii using reward points.
+If you’re interested in using rewards points for travel, check out this guest post on my blog that showed how you could get a family of 5 for free to Hawaii using reward points.

 5. Never fly when you can drive

 Air travel has become so common that many people use it as a default choice when ever they travel.
 But if you are traveling with family, plan to drive instead of flying, especially if the trip is within a few hundred miles.